Kitware/SMQTK/docs/release_notes/pending_release.rst

       appropriately used on a separate thread/process after initialization occurs on the main (or some other) thread.

+Docker

+    - IQR Playground

+        - Updated README for better instruction on creating the docker image first.

 Utilities
     - Fixed broken large file writing in Python 2, creating parity with Python 3.